 Fraud investigation software is designed to help you understand how fraud happens so you can prevent it.
 In most cases, it will help you extract more data about users so you can make more informed decisions.

-Fraud investigation software also tends to include powerful reporting features so that you may pore over the data.
-This is useful for manual reviews or to create new risk rules to improve your risk management strategy.
+Fraud investigation software also tends to include powerful reporting features so that you may pore over the data, as well as ways to automate what happens to each user depending on their score.

 Fraud Investigation Examples

-Fraud investigations can take many forms depending on the company.
+Fraud investigations can take many forms depending on the company and the types of fraud it faces.
 However, there are a few common questions these investigators aim to answer:

 - Is the person really who they say they are?